Skip to content

 The Face-to-Face Plus (F2F+) courses at VTSU provide two access points to synchronous classes.
 Students can be in-person with the instructor or remote via Zoom, allowing increased access to courses and majors.

 In Summer 2022, a group of 26 faculty formed a pilot cohort of instructors preparing to teach in the Face-to-Face Plus (F2F+) modality.
-They These a total of 25 courses in each of the Fall and Spring semesters.
+There was a total of 25 courses in each of the Fall and Spring semesters.
 This cohort of faculty participated in an intensive Summer 2022 experience (a kick-off retreat and a 6-week class).
 Then during the entire 2022-23 academic year, they engaged in peer-support cohorts to troubleshoot and process their teaching experience, attended workshops throughout the year, and participated in a day-long retreat in January.
 As a Community of Practice, these faculty helped the CTLI prepare resources to onboard new colleagues to this modality, derived from literature on good bimodal teaching practices as well as from their own experiences.

 Students who took courses in the F2F+ modality shared key insights about their learning experiences, directly with their instructors through course-level surveys and other feedback methods as well as through a university survey.
 Student respondents to the university survey (n=162) generally had a positive experience in their course; 81% Strongly Agreed or Agreed that they were satisfied with their F2F+ Course Experience while only 4% Strongly Disagreed or Disagreed.
 Students were given 7 options (plus “other) and asked to choose which two they valued the most.
 The options with the highest number of responses were (1) flexibility to attend either in-person or remote, (2) a student-centered professor who cares about all students, and (3) increased access to a class not offered on their campus.